Excited state preparation on a quantum computer through adiabatic light-matter coupling: Methods

 \subsection{Computation of tiled unitary product states}

 Following the method described in Ref.~\citenum{Burton2024}, the optimal parameters for the tUPS circuit were obtained through statevector simulations using global optimization with the basin hopping parallel tempering (BHPT) algorithm,\cite{StrodelLWW10,Li1987,Wales1997} as implemented in the \textsc{GMIN} software.\cite{gmin} This BHPT scheme used eight replica basin-hopping calculations with temperatures distributed exponentially between $0.0001\,t$ and $0.01\,t$, and exchange between replicas was attempted with a mean frequency of ten steps.
+Here, $t$ is the magnitude of the Hubbard model hopping term in \Cref{eq:hub_ham} and is used as the natural unit of energy.
 On each basin-hopping step, the L-BFGS optimization algorithm\cite{Broyden1970,Fletcher1970,Goldfarb1970,Shanno1970} was performed using analytic gradients, with the convergence criteria set to a root-mean-square gradient value below $10^{-5}\,t$ and a maximum of 2000 iterations.
-A total of 250 basin hopping steps were performed for each replica and the global minimum was used to define the initial ground state.
+A total of 250 basin hopping steps were performed for each replica and the lowest energy minimum was used to define the initial ground state.